L-Cain/L-Cain.github.io/research.md

   </div>

    <div style="margin-bottom: 1.5rem;">
-    <a target="_blank" style="font-size: 1.1rem; color: #555; font-weight: 600; ; text-decoration: none;">Presidential Influence and Monetary Policy</a><br>
+    <a target="_blank" style="font-size: 1.1rem; color: #555; font-weight: 600; ; text-decoration: none;">By Loyalty and Leverage: Presidential Influence at the Federal Reserve </a><br>
     <button onclick="var a=this.nextElementSibling;a.style.display=a.style.display==='block'?'none':'block';this.textContent=this.textContent==='Abstract ▼'?'Abstract ▲':'Abstract ▼';" style="margin-top:0.1rem;background:none;border:none;color:#8080cc;padding:0.25rem 0;cursor:pointer;font-family:inherit;font-size:0.9rem;">Abstract ▼</button>
     <div style="display:none;margin-top:0.75rem;padding:1rem;background:#f0f0f8;border-left:3px solid #8080cc;border-radius:0 4px 4px 0;">
-      <p>I investigate the influence of the President on the Federal Reserve Board of Governors.
-I test whether Presidents can select party loyalists to the board.
-I will also test the President's ability to exert political pressure on the Fed, directly, through Congress, and through public sentiment.
-I measure subtle effects on monetary policy through novel data on the meetings of the Federal Open Market Committee, Fed Governor retirement and their economic projections. </p>
+      <p>Pundits and central bankers alike tout the independence and apolitical stance of the Federal
+Reserve System, but presidents have long sought to influence monetary policy for electoral ends.
+Do presidents exert influence over the Federal Reserve?
+I identify two potential
+channels: the selection of co-partisan appointees on the Board of Governors (loyalty) and the president’s capacity to incentivize these policymakers (leverage).
+I test these possible channels of influence with novel data sources.
+I find that the Federal Reserve has been influenced by direct meetings with the president, and I provide tentative evidence against presidential influence through Congress or public opinion.
+These findings cast light on the mechanisms and effects of presidential influence over monetary policy and further our understanding of the extent and nature of the Federal Reserve’s independence and the limits of the presidency’s influence over the administrative state. </p>
     </div>
   </div>